 How to make Moo Shu Pork

-First, in a small bowl, whisk together the Hoisin Sauce, rice wine, soy sauce, rice vinegar, garlic, ginger, cornstarch, sesame oil, black pepper, and mirin if using.
-Remove 1/2 cup of the marinade and set it aside.
+First, in a small bowl, whisk together the Hoisin Sauce, rice wine, soy sauce, rice vinegar, garlic, ginger, cornstarch, sesame oil, black pepper, and mirin, if using.
+Remove half a cup of the marinade and set it aside.

 Add the cut pork to the remaining marinade and stir to combine.
 Let it set and marinate while you cook the eggs.
-Heat 1 tablespoon vegetable oil in a large skillet over medium-high heat.
+Heat 1 tablespoon of vegetable oil in a large skillet over medium-high heat.
 Add the beaten eggs and cook until the eggs are set enough to flip.
-Then using a spatula, flip and cook the other side.
-Remove the eggs and cut them into thin strips and cover to keep warm.
+Then, using a spatula, flip and cook the other side.
+Remove the eggs, cut them into thin strips, and cover to keep warm.

 Heat another tablespoon of vegetable oil in the skillet over medium-high heat.
-Using tongs remove the pork from the marinade letting the excess drip off.
-Add the pork to the hot skillet, cooking until browned and cooked through about 2-3 minutes.
-Work in batches and remove to a plate and cover to keep warm.
+Using tongs, remove the pork from the marinade, letting the excess drip off.
+Add the pork to the hot skillet, cook until browned and cooked through or about 2-3 minutes.
+Work in batches, then remove to a plate and cover to keep warm.

-- The marinade doubles as a sauce, so remember to remove 1/2 cup before you add any raw meat to it.
+- The marinade doubles as a sauce, so remember to remove 1/2 cup before adding any raw meat.

-- Use a sharp knife and slice the pork tenderloin from side to side width-wise.
-Then pile the pieces and slice them into strips.
+- Use a sharp knife to slice the pork tenderloin into pieces about 1/3-1/2 inch thick.
+Then, pile the pieces and slice them into strips.

 - This recipe also works with chicken and beef.